King-Sabo/tclwext4/README.md

 them as build logs that happen to contain a DLL.

-The workflow also runs a `submodule bootstrap` job that checks out *without* submodules on purpose, to prove the `FetchLwext4` target in `lwext4.vcxproj` still works.
+The workflow also runs a `submodule bootstrap` job that checks out *without* submodules on purpose, to prove the `FetchLwext4` and `FetchFatFs` targets still work.
 That path once produced an empty static library rather than an error, so it gets its own job instead of being assumed correct.

 **Licensing is not the reason.** The GPL places no obstacle in the way of binary